 The Bible shows us that God created us in a certain way.
-We can easily realize we have a body, the part of our being that enables us to contact the physical world.
-But we’re not just a physical being made up of so many atoms.
+We have a body, the part of our being that enables us to contact the physical world.
+But we’re not just a physical being made up of so many molecules.
 We also have a soul, an inward part that enables us to experience things in the psychological realm.
 This, however, isn’t all there is to us.

 First Thessalonians 5:23 says, “May your spirit and soul and body be preserved complete.”
-It is clear that besides our body and soul, God made every human being with a third part—our spirit—the deepest and most hidden part.
+This tells us that besides our body and soul, God made every human being with a third part—our spirit—the deepest and most hidden part.
 This God-designed third part has a specific capability: our spirit can contact, receive, and experience God.
 Because He is the intended content, our spirit can’t be satisfied with anything other than God Himself.

-The famous French scientist and mathematician Blaise Pascal said that within mankind is a “God-shaped vacuum.”
-Only God can fit into this vacuum.
+The famous French scientist and mathematician Blaise Pascal wisely stated that within mankind is something he termed a “God-shaped vacuum.”
+Only God can fit into this vacuum and fill it.
 As long as our spirit is empty, without God, we cannot obtain true satisfaction; only He can answer the longing of our third part.
 When God gets into our spirit, He fills its aching emptiness with Himself as our real enjoyment, wealth, and meaning.
 We are finally and lastingly satisfied with the eternal and divine life of God.

-God took some monumental steps so that He could enter our spirit.
-He became a man named Jesus Christ.
+How can God enter our spirit?
+He took some monumental steps for that to happen.
+God became a man named Jesus Christ.
 Jesus lived a perfect human life on the earth, died to take away our sins, was buried, and then rose from the dead.
-When He resurrected, He became a life-giving Spirit and can now enter our human spirit.
-He is waiting for you to open to Him.
+When He resurrected, He became a life-giving Spirit, available anywhere to anyone.
+Now He can now enter our human spirit.
+He is waiting for you to open to Him and receive Him.

-You can be filled in this third part—your God-created spirit—right now.
+You can be filled in your third part—your God-created spirit—right now.
 Just turn your heart to God and pray this simple prayer:

 “Lord Jesus, I believe in You.
 I confess that I am a sinner.
 Forgive me of all my sins.
 I open to You.
 Come into my spirit and fill me with Yourself.
 Lord Jesus, I receive You.
 Thank You, Lord.
 Amen.”